 Benefits of good smelling laundry without fabric softener

 As soon as the laundry no longer smells pleasantly fresh, many simply use fabric softener.
 Depending on what triggers the bad smell of your laundry, fabric softeners may not help.
-On the contrary, the use of fabric softener can even make the smell worse in some cases.
+On the contrary, using fabric softener can even make the smell worse in some cases.

 In general, using fabric softener can have some disadvantages.
 For one thing, it’s usually not really good for the environment.
 This is because the chemical substances are very difficult to filter out of the water.